Rashmi-Singh/machine-learning-with-js/README.md

 # machine-learning-with-js

-Code to detect an image using tensorflow-models.
+Code to detect an uploaded image using tensorflow-models.
 Plain javascript with minimal HTML.